kabirnayeem99/Friends/readme.md

 # Friends App Task

-**Friends** is a native Android Application, that I have developed as an assignment task given by the TBL LLC.
-This app uses [Random User API](https://randomuser.me/) for its backend.
+**Friends** is a native Android Application that uses [Random User API](https://randomuser.me/) for its backend.

-This app follows MVVM architecture, and makes use of modern android development tools, such as Kotlin, Kotlin Coroutine, and Dagger-Hilt.
+This app follows MVVM architecture and uses Dagger-Hilt for dependency injection.

 # Screenshots